Tractable General Equilibrium: Experiments

-\deni{REVIEWWWWWW}We record in the first 2 leftmost plots of \Cref{fig:exp_results} the movement of prices in the Scarf economy for the \emph{t\^atonnement} and mirror \emph{extrat\^atonnement} processes respectively.
-As is well-established, the sequence of prices generated by \emph{t\^atonnement}, despite starting very close to the equilibrium prices $(\nicefrac{1}{3}, \nicefrac{1}{3}, \nicefrac{1}{3})$ spiral away from the prices, converging to the $(0, 0, 1)$ price vector which is not a Walrasian equilibrium.
-In contrast, the prices generated by the mirror \emph{extrat\^atonnement} process spiral inwards towards the equilibrium price despite starting far way from the equilibrium prices.
-An intuitive explanation of this behavior is as follows, the continuous-time variant of \emph{t\^atonnement} is known to cycle around the equilibrium prices \cite{scarf1960instable}.
-Now, one way to intepret the discrete-time \emph{t\^atonnement} (resp. mirror \emph{extrat\^atonnement}) process is as an explicit (resp. implicit) discretization \cite{butcher2008numerical} of the continuous-time \emph{t\^atonnement} dynamics.
-A well-known fact is that explicit (resp. implicit) discretization methods are unstable (resp. stable) when the continuous-time dynamics cycle, thus explaining the observed behavior.
+In \Cref{fig:scarf_phase_portraits}, we visualize the trajectories generated by the t\^atonnement and extrat\^atonnement processes on the Scarf economy.
+As is well established {\cite{gillen2020divergence}, the sequence of prices generated by t\^atonnement, even when initialized very close to the equilibrium prices $(\nicefrac{1}{3}, \nicefrac{1}{3}, \nicefrac{1}{3})$ spirals away from these prices and ultimately lands at $(0, 0, 1)$, which is \emph{not\/} a Walrasian equilibrium. \footnote{Prices do not converge here in the technical sense.
+Rather, further updates attempt to move prices outside the simplex, after which they are repeatedly projected back to this point.} In contrast, the prices generated by the mirror extrat\^atonnement process spiral inwards towards the equilibrium prices, even when initialized far away from them.
+An informal rationale for this behavior is as follows: The continuous-time variant of t\^atonnement is known to cycle around the equilibrium prices \cite{scarf1960instable}.
+If we interpret the discrete-time t\^atonnement (resp. mirror extrat\^atonnement) process as an explicit (resp. implicit) discretization \cite{butcher2008numerical} of the continuous-time t\^atonnement dynamics, it is well understood that explicit (resp.\ implicit) discretization methods tend to be unstable (resp.\ stable) when continuous-time dynamics cycle.